-Helsinki Institute for Information Technology HIIT was established in 1999 as a joint research institute of Aalto University and the University of Helsinki for basic and applied research in information technology.
+Helsinki Institute for Information Technology HIIT was established in 1999 as a joint research institute of Aalto University and the University of Helsinki.
 According to the Regulations of HIIT, its mission is to carry out basic and strategic research in information technology meeting international standards of excellence in the field of information technology.
-This is achieved through close cooperation with the information industry and with sciences applying information technology.
-In addition, HIIT provides doctoral education and higher education based on research in cooperation with the departments of the partner universities.
+This is achieved through close cooperation with the information technology industry and public organisations and with scientists applying information technology.
+HIIT also supports research-based education in cooperation with the departments of the partner universities.

-The objective of HIIT is to enhance the quality, visibility and impact of Finnish research on information technology so as to make it meet the highest international standards of excellence, thus facilitating more intensive cooperation between the information industry and universities in Finland and the key international research institutes and universities in this field.
-HIIT aims to boost the competitiveness of the Finnish information industry and information society in the long term by linking scientific research with the long-term high-risk research and development performed by the information industry and by contributing to the development of the information society.
+The objective of HIIT is to enhance the quality, visibility and impact of Finnish research on information technology and to facilitate more intensive cooperation with the information technology industry and public organisations in Finland and with the key international research networks, institutes and universities in this field.
+HIIT aims to boost the competitiveness of the Finnish information technology industry and information society in the long term by linking top-level scientific research with the long-term, high-risk research and development performed by the information technology industry, and by contributing to the development of the information society.

-To reach the ambitious objectives of HIIT and for producing added value to the host universities, HIIT aims to combine top ICT research of the universities into a positive collaborating critical mass that supports an internationally strong joint “Helsinki ICT” brand, so that the capital area will be recognized as one of the leading ICT hubs in Europe.
+To reach the ambitious objectives of HIIT and produce added value to the host universities, HIIT aims to combine top ICT research of the universities into a positive collaborating critical mass that supports an internationally strong joint “Helsinki ICT” brand, so that the capital area will be recognised as one of the leading ICT hubs in Europe.
 HIIT also works as a collaboration platform that links top ICT research to other sciences, to companies, and to other areas of the society.
 HIIT is currently led by Professor Petri Myllymäki, who started his 5-year term as the Director of HIIT in August 2015.
-The vice directors of HIIT were Juho Rousu (Aalto) and Patrik Floreen (UH), who was appointed in this position by the Board of HIIT at the end of 2017.
+The vice directors of HIIT in 2018 were Patrik Floréen (UH), Juho Rousu (Aalto, until April 1, 2018) and Kai Puolamäki (Aalto, after April 1).

 The main instruments of HIIT are ambitious research programmes that bring together several research groups with different expertise.
 The research programmes of HIIT